 Choosing the right platform to advertise your business involves the careful consideration of factors like your target audience, campaign goals, and more.

-Ads management on Facebook and Instagram
+Ads Management on Facebook and Instagram

 Management of ads on both platforms, as mentioned earlier, is a highly seamless process.
 Advertising activities on both platforms can be run and managed through Facebook’s Ads Manager.
-The ads manager tool makes it easier to run, manage, optimise ads, with the results being downloadable.
+The ads manager tool makes it easier to run, manage, and optimise ads, with the results being downloadable.

 The Facebook Ads Manager provides advertisers with many options for Facebook ads in terms of campaign objectives and ad sets, with a galore of optimisation options, ad combinations, and ways to preview the ads.

-The ads process on Instagram is pretty straightforward, with simple steps leading to your ad being set up on an existing post or a story.
+The ad process on Instagram is pretty straightforward, with simple steps leading to your ad being set up on an existing post or a story.
 The interface is very easy to use, making the setting up of an ad or a campaign on Instagram via the Facebook Ads Manager a simple task.

 As for the audience set on Instagram, it is a little narrower compared to Facebook’s, but most of the audience sets that exist on Facebook can be replicated on Instagram too, so it is not a herculean task at all.